RSE-Sheffield/software_licensing/index.md

 <style> .reveal h1 { font-size: 2em; } </style>

-Why, when and how (draft guidance, we're not lawyers).
-[More information](https://milliams.gitlab.io/software_engineering_best_practices/Licensing.html).
+Why, when and how.

+(This is software engineering advice, not legal advice!)

 # Copyright